Jóvenes Talento

 (Classes: Saturday, 6 hours, 30 weeks)

-Nicaraguans participants in Mathematics Olympics
+Nicaraguans participants in Mathematics Olympics: Central American, Iberoamerican and International

 Gold Medals